 As these discussions take place it is important to understand the concept of something called the Rule of 72.

-The Catholic Foundation for the Archdiocese of Dubuque (CFAD) offers opportunities for parishes, schools, and cemetery boards to professionally and responsibly invest funds to allow endowments to grow.
-To date, CFAD has just over 140 accounts with nearly $90 million invested for archdiocesan parishes, schools and cemetery boards that are working hard to grow their long-range endowments.
+The Catholic Foundation in the Archdiocese of Dubuque (CFAD) offers opportunities for parishes, schools, and cemetery boards to professionally and responsibly invest funds to allow endowments to grow.
+To date, CFAD has just over 160 accounts with nearly $100 million invested for archdiocesan parishes, schools and cemetery boards that are working hard to grow their long-range endowments.
 Thank you to so many who trust CFAD to partner with them to grow their funds responsibly for the future good of the mission of the Church.